kgashok/project-ideas/ias/pointerGlossary.md

 # Context

 - dynamic memory management (malloc, memset) - **pointers** are used as a handle for storing such memory locations.
-- data structures like linked list, queues
+	- data structures like **linked list, queues**
 - **Pointers** that are require to traverse and manipulate linear data structures
-- Data structures like trees, graphs
+	- data structures like **trees, graphs**
 - **Pointers** and recursive functions/algorithms which are required to manipulate recursive data structures
-	- finding the shortest path from Destination A to B
+	- finding the shortest path from Destination A to Destination B
 	- searching and inserting data into data structures for efficient retrieval and modifications